-The QUASAR design is based on a three-period stellarator configuration that was optimized to provide stable, high-beta QA plasmas with good magnetic surfaces.
-The magnet system consists of 18 modular coils (six each of three different shapes), plus various planar coil sets.
-The modular coils and plasma are depicted in Fig. 1.
+The QUASAR design is based on a three-period QA stellarator configuration.
+The magnet system consists of 18 non-planar coils (six each of three different shapes), plus various planar coil sets.
+The non-planar coils and plasma are depicted in Fig. 1.
 The major radius R is 1.4 m, the magnetic field on axis B0 is ≤ 2 T, and the pulse length is 0.5 to 2 s depending on the magnetic field strength.
 In order to limit the size of islands due to field errors, a magnet system tolerance of ±1.5 mm, magnetic permeability <1.02μ0, and material choices to limit eddy currents were specified.
 An array of trim coils provides capability to compensate for construction errors.
 The magnet system is designed to provide plasma shape flexibility in order to test the effects on plasma stability and transport.